Hagerstown Regional Airport: Top destinations

+Annual Traffic

 Transportation

 Hagerstown Regional Airport is 15 minutes by car from downtown Hagerstown, and it is located directly off Interstate 81 and U.S. Route 11.
 Interstate 70 is 5 mi south of the airport and the airport is accessible via Interstate 81.
-Parking at the airport is free.
+Parking at the airport is $5 per day with the first hour free.
 Car rental service are available at the airport.
 Taxi service is available to and from the airport upon request.
 Washington County Transit buses make regular stops at the airport, and there are also buses to nearby hotels.

 Incidents

 On February 19, 2005, a Cessna 402 landed without the right wheel of the main landing gear.
 The pilot managed to burn most of the fuel off to prevent a fire.
 The pilot was able to land on Runway 27 and all five people on board deplaned within minutes.
 Nobody was hurt.
 Several fire departments around the Tri-State area responded to the incident.

 On July 23, 2009, a Robinson R-44 helicopter crashed shortly after taking off from Hagerstown Regional Airport.
 The helicopter crashed onto Interstate 70 near South Mountain at 10:30 p.m.
 Four people on board were killed and nobody on the ground was hurt.